 Raising Awareness and Responding to Problems in our Community

 Human trafficking affects millions of people around the world, and is a serious problem at home in Michigan.
 One of the challenges in combating human trafficking is properly identifying and serving victims.
-To that end, I am a proud cosponsor of H.R.
+To that end, I am a proud cosponsor and to have voted in support of H.R.
 1808, the Improving Support for Missing and Exploited Children Act, which strengthens efforts to recover missing children and support youth who are the victims of violent crimes.

-During my time in Congress I have supported legislation, held public forums, and met with the Michigan State Police, victim rights advocates, and county prosecutors, to hear their experiences and learn what additional tools are needed to better assist them in addressing this issue.
+During my time in Congress I have supported legislation, held public forums, and met with the Michigan State Police, victim rights advocates, and county prosecutors, to hear their experiences and learn what additional tools are needed to better assist them in addressing the growing problem of human trafficking.
 To learn more about my actions to combat this scourge on our society, please visit the human trafficking webpage.

 This growing epidemic will take the work of citizens, treatment providers, law enforcement, and elected officials at every level and please know I will continue to push in the House to address this matter.